 Students will receive room and board on the Dartmouth Campus along with a small stipend and travel allowance.
 The program starts on June 26, with dormitory move in on June 25.
 Participants must commit to being on campus through August 7.
 Students are expected to participate each weekday.

-Our REU program is supported by NSF and Dartmouth College.
-All work will be in a collaborative environment with fellow participants, graduate students, and postdocs.
-Students will undertake research projects and present their findings at the end of the program.
+With Dartmouth’s four term year round schedule, all sophomores (rising juniors) are on campus in the summer.
+REU research will be in a collaborative environment with fellow participants, graduate students, and post docs.
+Students will undertake research projects and present their findings, either as a short presentation or poster, at the end of the program.

 John G. Kemeny Parents Professor of Mathematics

 Matt Parno is a Research Scientist at the US Army Corps of Engineers Cold Regions Research and Engineering Laboratory (CRREL) as well as an Adjunct Professor in the Department of Mathematics at Dartmouth College.
 Before coming to CRREL in 2015, he was a postdoctoral associate in the Department of Aeronautics and Astronautics at the Massachusetts Institute of Technology.
 He received his Ph.D. in Computational Science and Engineering from MIT in 2014.
 Dr. Parno’s research involves the development and application of algorithms for Bayesian inference and uncertainty quantification.
 He has experience in a wide variety of applications including sea ice dynamics, the structural health monitoring of lock gates, subsurface flow, and remote sensing.